ljunggren/boozang-docs/README.md

 **Search**

-To do a free text search on any module or test simply hit the Search icon.
+To do a free text search on any module or test, hit the Search icon.
 As you type, the matching search results will display.

 **Hamburger**